http://wmin1/programmes/mesure-aide-decarbonisation-industriel/index.htm

 The OASIS program

-The call for OASIS projects is open on a continuous basis.
+The program is open on a continuous basis.
 Municipal organizations and indigenous communities can submit their projects as of now.

 The normative framework has been revised and simplified, with new terms and conditions making it easier to apply.
 Applicants are encouraged to familiarize themselves with it.